joigalcar3/IHDP/README.md

-# Intelliggent Adaptive Control Using IHDP Applied to F-16 Aircraft
+# Intelligent Adaptive Control Using IHDP Applied to F-16 Aircraft
 Implementation of Incremental Heuristic Dynamic Programming with Neural Networks as Actor and Critic function approximators.
 The algorithm was applied to the longitudinal model of the F-16 aircraft linearised at 5000 [ft] and 300 [ft/s].
 The paper presenting the theory, the implementation, the results, as well as a sensitivity analysis on the architecture of the controller, the initial conditions,